co-operating-systems/PhD/Logic/ACL.md

 ### A typesafe version

 Rather than give access to individual documents that way one could give access to all documents with a certain label.
 In a more typesafe notation [^1], we could write the rule that uses a function $\text{level}$ that takes a manager or resource to a level represented as a natural number.
-(For this we require types to be organized in a partial lattice, as Scala is)
+(For this, we require types to be organized in a partial lattice, as Scala is)

 $$
 \begin{align}